PandoraMedia/scooch/examples/batcher_example/README.md

 Batcher Example
 ===

+If you are starting a new project, scooch is an easy way to keep your code structured and configurable as you develop.
 This example provides a walkthrough in starting a new Scooch configurable codebase for creating mini-batches to be used in a gradient descent algorithm.
 It highlights many of the features and benefits of using Scooch.

-Starting with a new class hierarchy
-===

-If you are starting a new project, scooch is an easy way to keep your code structured and configurable as you develop.
-In this example, we'll create a `Batcher` class that produces mini-batches for gradient descent.

 To get started create a python environment and install the required packages in the `requirements.txt` file.
 If you do not already have this example on your machine, you will also need to clone the repo: